GoogleCloudPlatform/solutions-builder/README.md

 - For Windows, refer this [installation guide](https://cookiecutter.readthedocs.io/en/latest/installation.html#install-cookiecutter)

 ### Required packages for deploying to GKE cluster:
-> You can skip this section if you choose to deploy microservices to CloudRun only.
+> You can skip this section if you choose to deploy microservices to Cloud Run only.

 Install **skaffold (2.0.4 or later)** and kustomize: